opennaslab/kubespider/README.md

 #### 3.Install chrome plugin
 TBD (No release yet, please check [link](./docs/zh/contribute/develop_chrome_extension.md) to install the chrome plugin)
 Kubespider combined with the chrome plug-in can get a better experience.
-If I want to follow the drama, I can directly send the following web page address to Kubespider:
+If I want to follow the TV series, I can directly send the following web page address to Kubespider:
 ![img](./docs/images/kubespider-chrome-ext-usage.png)

 #### 4.More (Optional)